nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/use-of-mvel-in-automation-chains.md

 </td></tr></tbody></table></div>

-Adding values (days, months, ...) to a date field requires some manipulation (it is easier when using Automation Sc ripting with JavaScripot), please read [this blob](https://www.nuxeo.com/blog/manage-dates-automation-chains/) on the topic.
+Adding values (days, months, ...) to a date field requires some manipulation (it is easier when using Automation Scripting with JavaScript), please read [this blob](https://www.nuxeo.com/blog/manage-dates-automation-chains/) on the topic.

 If you have this error in `server.log`...